lino-framework/lino/docs/tutorials/watch_tutorial/index.rst

 - Do we really never want to remove them?
 Do we really want a nullable master field?
 Should this option be configurable?
-- How to tell :class:`lino.modlib.contenttypes.models.BrokenGFKs` to
+- How to tell :class:`lino.modlib.gfks.models.BrokenGFKs` to
   differentiate them from ?
 - Should :meth:`get_broken_generic_related
   <lino.core.kernel.Kernel.get_broken_generic_related>` suggest to